Agim Ramadani: Battle of Opljaz

 On 9 August 1998 in the village of Oplazë (Serbian: Опљаз, romanized: Opljaz), forces under Ramadani's command successfully defeated Yugoslav forces killing 17–20 Soldiers as well as two Army officers.

 Operation Eagle

 On 15 August 1998 Ramadani initiated "Operation Eagle," which involved attacking the Zhillovic police station.

-Gjeravica Raid
+Gjeravica raid

 Agim Ramadani's next operation against Yugoslav forces happened on a Yugoslav Military Outpost and Watchtower near the Gjeravica Mountain on 15 September 1998.
 40 Serbian soldiers were killed and 20 wounded.

 Operation Fenix

 In his next Operation codenamed "Operation Fenix" on 30 September 1998 he attacked Yugoslav Army positions near the Košare Military Base.
 Again the Operation ended with a victory for Ramadani's brigade, killing 6 Yugoslav soldiers, wounding another 6, destroying 1 Tank and 1 APC.

 Battle of Košare

-On 9 April 1999 Ramadani, together with 136 Soldiers under his command crossed the Albanian-Yugoslav border near Košare and attacked Yugoslav Forces numbering 300 Soldiers, starting the bloodiest Battle in the entire Kosovo War.
-The fighting on the first day lasted 24 hours and ended with a victory for Ramadani's forces, forcing the Yugoslav soldiers to retreat to the Košare base, the heavy fighting left 4 KLA soldiers and 23 Yugoslav soldiers dead.
+On 9 April 1999, Ramadani along with 136 soldiers under his command crossed the Albanian-Yugoslav border near Košare and attacked Yugoslav Forces numbering 300 soldiers, starting the bloodiest Battle in the entire Kosovo War.
+The first day of the fighting lasted the whole day and ended with a victory for Ramadani's forces, forcing the Yugoslav soldiers to retreat to the Košare base.
+The heavy fighting left 4 KLA soldiers and 23 Yugoslav soldiers dead.